DNS Security and Infrastructure Guide

-The Domain Name System (DNS) is one of the most critical components of the Internet.
-Every website visit, email delivery, and cloud connection depends on DNS resolution.
+The Domain Name System (DNS) is one of the most critical components of the Internet and a central element of modern cybersecurity infrastructure.

 This guide explains how DNS works, how DNS security technologies protect the Internet, and how modern DNS infrastructures operate at scale.
 The topics below are organized into learning sections covering DNS fundamentals, DNSSEC security mechanisms, encrypted DNS protocols, Protective DNS filtering, and large-scale DNS operations.